aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/builtindocumentpropertycollection/_index.md

 ```

-the total editing time in minutes.
+Gets the total editing time in minutes.

 **Returns:**
 double